 You’re afraid your child has given up.
 She has started making excuses to skip school, and her struggles to make friends and fit in with her peers are resulting in lower grades and distaste for learning.
 If only you could start the spring semester with a clean slate.
 Although many parents are reluctant to enroll their child in a new...[ read more ]

-Is Home School Right for Your Child with Asperger’s?
+Is Homeschooling Right for Your Child with Asperger’s?

-By Meghan Vivo Children with Asperger’s are highly misunderstood - a fact that makes it difficult for them to get their needs met in public school.
-Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical Asperger’s behaviors.
-Those who are willing to invest in their Asperger’s students may not...[ read more ]
+By Meghan Vivo Children with Asperger’s are highly misunderstood – a fact that makes it difficult for them to get their needs met in public school.
+Many teachers and school officials lack adequate education about the disorder and do not know how to respond to typical Asperger's behaviors.
+Those who are willing to invest in these students may not be...[ read more ]

 Asperger’s Book Reviews

 The Complete Guide to Asperger’s Syndrome by Tony Attwood The ADHD Autism Connection by Diane Kennedy Freaks, Geeks and Asperger Syndrome by Luke Jackson Asperger Syndrome and Adolescence by Teresa Bolick The Oasis Guide to Asperger Syndrome by Patricia Bashe and Barbara Kirby Autism, Aspergers, ADHD, ADD?
 A Parent’s Road Map to Understanding and Support!

 Navigating the Wilderness: Advocating for the Teenager with Asperger’s Syndrome

 By Catherine H. Knott, Ph.D.
 The desire to advocate for one’s child comes naturally to most parents – as naturally as a protective instinct comes to a mother grizzly bear seeking to defend her cubs and forage food to feed them.
 Parents today operate in a complex world that includes medical and legal bureaucracies much more difficult to navigate than...[ read more ]